neuroinformatics-unit/datashuttle/docs/source/pages/get_started.md

 # Get Started

-This is a brief introduction to getting started with DataShuttle that contains a subset of the full documentation.
+This is a brief introduction to getting started with DataShuttle, containing a subset of the full documentation.
 For more detail, please see the full documentation.

+This documentation gives examples both using the API (in the python console) or using the command line interface (in system terminal).

 ## Installation